BlackQuantum9/cse15l-lab-reports/Lab1.md

 * ## `cd command`
 1. For `cd with no arguments`
 ![Image](cd.png)
-> The absolute path for this working directory right before the command is '/Users/audreyliu/Downloads/CSE 15L/lab 1/lecture1'.
+> The absolute path for this working directory right before the command is `/Users/audreyliu/Downloads/CSE 15L/lab 1/lecture1`.
 >
-> 'argument' represents either a file name or a directory name in terminal next command.
-By typing command 'cd' without arguments next to it, it changes the current directory back to home directory by adding '~' behind server name with spaces.
-In this case, by typing "cd" without arguments, it changes the working directory back to '/Users/audreyliu'.
+> `argument` represents either a file name or a directory name in terminal next command.
+By typing command `cd` without arguments next to it, it changes the current directory back to home directory by adding `~` behind server name with spaces.
+In this case, by typing cd without arguments, it changes the working directory back to `/Users/audreyliu`.

 2. For `cd with a path to a directory as an argument`
 ![Image](<cd directory.png>)
-> The absolute path for this working directory right before the command is '/Users/audreyliu/Downloads/CSE 15L'.
+> The absolute path for this working directory right before the command is `/Users/audreyliu/Downloads/CSE 15L`.
 >
-> 'a directory' means 'a tile for a file which still has documents under it'. 'cd' command can only implement directories which are under the current directory.
-By typing command "cd" with a directory name, it changes from the current directory to the new typed in directory.
-In my example, after typing 'cd lab\ 1', it changes the working directory from '/Users/audreyliu/Downloads/CSE 15L to '/Users/audreyliu/Downloads/CSE 15L/lab 1'.
+> `a directory` means a title for a file which still has documents under it. `cd` command can only implement directories which are under the current directory.
+By adding nonexisting or parent directory, it will truns to an error by showing that directory not exist.
+By typing command `cd` with a directory name, it changes from the current directory to the new typed-in directory.
+In my example, after typing `cd lab\ 1`, it changes the working directory from `/Users/audreyliu/Downloads/CSE 15L` to `/Users/audreyliu/Downloads/CSE 15L/lab 1`.

 3. For `cd with a path to a file as an argument`
 ![Image](<cd file.png>)
-> The absolute path for this working directory right before the command is "/Users/audreyliu/Downloads/CSE 15L/lab 1/lecture1".
+> The absolute path for this working directory right before the command is `/Users/audreyliu/Downloads/CSE 15L/lab 1/lecture1`.
 >
->  "a file" is the title for a ducument which contains information.
-By typing "cd" with a file as an argument, it prints out ""cd: not a directory: " plus the file name which is the same as an error.
-Because command "cd" can only inplement a directory, so by sending a file name to it, it will recognize that it is not a directory then return an error by printing out that line.
+>  `a file` is the title for a ducument which contains information.
+By typing `cd` with a file name as an argument, it prints out `cd: not a directory: ` plus the `file name` which is the same as an error.
+Because command cd can only implement a directory, so by sending a file name to it, it will recognize that it is not a directory then return an `error` by printing out that line.

 * ## `ls command`
 1. For `ls with *no* arguments`
 ![Image](ls.png)
-> The absolute path for this working directory right before the command is "/Users/audreyliu/Downloads/CSE 15L".
+> The absolute path for this working directory right before the command is `/Users/audreyliu/Downloads/CSE 15L`.
 >
-> "ls" is a command which will list all the directories' and files' names.
-By typing "ls" without argument, it prints out all the directories' and files' name for the current directory.
+> `ls` is a command which will list all the directories' and files' names.
+By typing ls without argument, it prints out `all the directories' and files' name for the current directory`.

 2. For `ls with a path to a *directory* as an argument`
 ![Image](<ls directory.png>)
->The absolute path for this working directory right before the command is "/Users/audreyliu/Downloads/CSE 15L".
+>The absolute path for this working directory right before the command is `/Users/audreyliu/Downloads/CSE 15L`.
 >
->Typing "ls" with a directory name will show all the directories' and files' name inside the directory that entered.
+>The directory name after "ls" must be exist and inside of the current directory, otherwise, it will truns to an error.
+Typing `ls` with a correct directory name will show `all the directories' and files' name inside the directory name that entered`.

 3. For `ls with a path to a *file* as an argument`
 ![Image](<ls file.png>)
-> The absolute path for this working directory right before the command is "/Users/audreyliu/Downloads/CSE 15L/lab 1/lecture1/messages".
+> The absolute path for this working directory right before the command is `/Users/audreyliu/Downloads/CSE 15L/lab 1/lecture1/messages`.
 >
-> Typing "ls" with a file name next it returns the name of the file as the output.
+> The file name next to the "ls" command must be exist under the current directory, otherwise, it will turns to an error by showing the file does not exist.
+Typing "ls" with a file name returns the exact name of the file as the output.

 * ## `cat command`
 1. For `cat with *no* arguments`